kimjuny/kotsu/README.md

 # Kotsu
 A Spring Web MVC extension.

-Tired of modeling inputs for each request?
+Tired of modeling inputs for every request?

-Don't want to remember each specific parameter validation restrictions?
+Don't want to remember every specific parameter validation restrictions?

-Looking for a highly reusable & customizable replacement for Spring/Hibernate Validator?
+Looking for a highly flexible & reusable & customizable replacement for Spring/Hibernate Validator?

 This little Spring extention may bring you a lot help!